 If you have some minor scratches, like scruff marks, try soapy water (like a clear detergent) or baby wipes to see if that will lessen the appearance of the marks.
 If the fibers are actually torn, then there might not be a good way to fix that. :( Here's to hoping it is the former!

 Q: How waterproof is the bag?
 Can I take it into the water?

 The exterior fabric is a nylon backed with rubber to seal water out.
 By pairing the rubber backed nylon exterior with waterproof zippers, water is almost impenetrable, but I still wouldn't recommend dunking your bag in a pool!

 The waterproof features are there to protect from the rain, snow, and spills.
 If you drop your bag into the water accidentally, it should escape without leaks but it's not designed to go diving with.

 The metal hardware is durable but like all metals, will tarnish quicker in certain conditions.
 Thus, when the bag gets wet we recommend wiping dry the bag once you get inside.

 Q: Is there a warranty?
 Do you repair bags?

 A: Your Arden Cove product is made to last, but if something happens, we’re here to help.
-We offer a one-year warranty on all Arden Cove bags and accessories.
+We offer a one-year manufacturing defect warranty from date of purchase on our handbags and accessories.
+This does not cover normal/regular wear and tear.
 For any quality-related issues within this time frame, repairs are on us.
 Beyond the warranty, repairs are offered at set fees.